How to Stay Sane in an Insane World

 The tummy and the brain are absolutely connected.

 Let me jump right into this.
 I know this isn't about comics, but so what?
-I care about people and I care about those who read my work and who have shown me so much support over the years.
-I owe everybody a great deal, and the truth of this whole Life thing is that I find myself surrounded by many folks who quietly deal with anxiety, depression, delicate hair-trigger mental dispositions which can ruin their days and weeks; people who spend their whole lives pressed down upon by a general diaspora and malaise.
+I care about people and I especially care about those who read my work and who have shown me so much support over the years.
+I owe everybody SO much, and the truth of this whole life thing is that I find myself surrounded by TONS of people who quietly deal with anxiety, depression, delicate hair-trigger mental dispositions which can ruin their days and weeks; people who spend their whole lives pressed down upon by a general diaspora and malaise.

 And we are offered all kinds of advice! -How to change our frame of mind, methods for dealing with all manner of challenges and difficult people, difficult jobs and other daily stresses.
 We are offered a multitude of ways to count sheep for better sleep, to break out of bad habits which drain our self-confidence and esteem. -And while there's plenty of valid stuff in this ocean of advice, none of it is of any use, (or of only very limited use), if we're working from a busted foundation.

-There are SO many things which can and have been offered, -another ocean of advice- layers of complexity and endless research rabbit holes one can fall down and get twisted up in.
+There are SO many things which can and have been offered, -another ocean of advice- layers of complexity and endless research rabbit holes one can fall down (and get lost in, because there's a ton of bullshit out there as well.)
 I meet people who are following strict advice which is back to front from the reality of what they really need.
 I've spent several years reading through and trying out this stuff.
 I've heard it all.